An area worth taking your time to explore

 The best station to access the area is Nara Station.

-Take the bus from Nara Station to Horyuji Station for 10-15 minutes and then walk from the station.
+Take the train from JR Nara Station to Horyuji Station for 10-15 minutes and then walk or take a bus from the station.

 A township of temples

-The most important sights in the area are the diverse temples.
+The diverse temples are important sights in the area.
 Of these, Horyuji , home to some of the oldest wooden buildings in the world, is the most famous.
 Horyuji is also renowned for the five-story pagoda on its grounds.
 This pagoda is the oldest of its kind in Japan.

 Although lacking the scale of the five-story pagoda, the three-story pagodas at Horinji and Hokkiji temples are worth visiting.

-While the pagodas and Horyuji are the most famous sights, visitors who want to see some lesser-known sights should not overlook Chuguji Temple and its fantastic mandala art.
+While the pagodas and Horyuji are famous, visitors who want to see some lesser-known sights should not overlook Chuguji Temple and its fantastic replica of the Tenjukoku Shucho Mandala embroidery.

 After you have experienced all the temples in the area, take some time to appreciate the natural setting.
 Walking along the Tatsuta River is a popular option, especially during the fall when the region is awash with color.